zeroDivZero/notes-splunk/notes/1_overview/5_roles.md

 ## Power

-Can create and share knowledge objs for users of an app, and do real-time searches.
+Can create and share knowledge objs for users of app, and do real-time searches.

 ## User